abhishekpankaj/EDA/README.md

-# CALIFORNIA HOUSE PREDICTION
+# EXPLORATORY DATA ANALYSIS
-Performed regression to check best model fit .
+Performed data analysis to get useful insights from data of titanic dataset.